 List of Cheerleading Skills

 Similar to coordination, cheerleaders must have a good sense of rhythm to be able to work well together.
 The rhythm required in cheerleading comes from both the music involved and with teammates.
-If even a single cheerleader is out of beat with the music or his or her teammates, the whole performance could be botched.
+If even a single cheerleader is out of beat with the music or with his or her teammates, the whole performance could be botched.
 Individual and team rhythm is crucial to a cheerleading team’s success.

 In cheerleading, a high level of fitness is required to perform different routines, stunts, and jumps well.
 It is very important that several of the team members have high overall body strength so that they are able to manipulate their own bodies as well as support the weights of others.

-Perhaps the most iconic skill related to cheerleading, tumbling is a unique skill set that requires a combination of technique, form, balance, strength, courage to perform.
-There are several different forms of tumbling, but from a general perspective tumbling is made up of any stunt in which the athlete flips, twists, rolls, or jumps into the air and lands successfully.
+Perhaps the most iconic skill related to cheerleading, tumbling is a unique skill set that requires a combination of technique, form, balance, strength, and courage to perform.
+There are several different forms of tumbling, but from a general perspective, tumbling is made up of any stunt in which the athlete flips, twists, rolls, or jumps into the air and lands successfully.
 Tumbling is a very developed and nurtured skill that is perfected by some of the best cheerleaders worldwide.

 The most important cheerleading skills are cheering, jumping, tumbling, stunting (building pyramids), and dancing.
 These are the fundamental techniques that form every facet of cheerleading.
 To master these skills, it is especially important to possess and develop your balance, strength, flexibility, and endurance.
 The most important tumbling techniques are forward and backward rolls, round-offs, and walkovers.